Volosovo culture: Characteristics

 Excavated remains show that the morphological characteristics of the people of the Volosovo culture are craniologically related to the Lapponoid group.
 The stone and ceramic artifacts that are used to describe the Volosovo culture were from the semi subterranean dwellings, which are often situated in river floors and within the area of lakes.
 These dwellings have lower and upper cultural layers.
 The artifacts found in the lower layer indicates a cultural affinity with the Russian Pit-marked Pottery culture called Balakhna.
 The upper level, which is considered the actual Volosovo phase, included ceramics that were distinct from the pit-marked pottery as well as those attributed to the Fatyanovo culture.

 Based on excavated artifacts, the Volosovo culture first used stones and bone tools and were particularly adept at bone carving and sculpture.
 A small art emerged, one that has been considered rich and diverse as demonstrated by the varied flaked flint sculptures that represented the human form.
 This phenomenon was distinguished from what manifested in the Tokareva culture.

 The Volosovo c. transitioned out of the Neolithic Age and abandoned its stone and bone technologies after learning early metal working.
 Later in its development, an early form of agriculture emerged with evidence of domestic animals.
 Discovered cranial and long bones of a primitive turbary dog, for example, showed improved animal breeding.
 However, the culture still favored foraging, hunting, and fishing.
 It is suggested that there emerged an animal cult among the Volosovo population after 1500 BCE as evidenced by the use of animal teeth and bones on ornaments such as necklaces.
 According to this theory, bears were worshiped for their power while dogs and pigs were revered for their economic value.

 A late Volosovo culture emerged later on and this phase was associated with the sites located in the upper Volodary and Panfilovo.
 The Garino-Bor culture and the Netted Ware culture are considered offshoots of the Volosovo culture that settled in the Volga-Oka region.
 Experts identify a Volosovo-Garino cultural province, which is characterized by a distinct comb-ware ceramic tradition.

-According to the archaeologist V.V.
-Sedov, the names of rivers that end in -sha and -xa, particularly those situated in the right bank of the Oka and the White and Barents Seas originated in the Volosovo culture.
+According to the archaeologist Valentin Sedov, the names of rivers that end in -sha and -xa, particularly those situated in the right bank of the Oka and the White and Barents Seas originated in the Volosovo culture.